-1. To offer you the chance to explore a topic of your choice in greater depth than the lectures and text can offer.

-2. To assess your ability to think both critically and creatively.

-3. To offer you a chance to explore other ways of expressing your knowledge.
+- 1. To offer you the chance to explore a topic of your choice in greater depth than the lectures and text can offer. - 2.
+To assess your ability to think both critically and creatively. - 3.
+To offer you a chance to explore other ways of expressing your knowledge.

-Project Option 1.
-The first type of optional project you can choose to do is an essay.
+Project Option 1: Essay.
+The first type of optional project you can choose to do is an essay related to a topic in the course.
 For this option, you would compose an essay of 1500-2000 words.
-Each essay must be your own work.
+Your essay must be your own work and be composed for this class alone.
 A general rubric for the grading of your essay will be made available on Canvas after the first week of the course.

-Project Option 2.
-The second type of optional project you can choose to do is to create a video related to a topic of your choosing in the course.
+Project Option 2: Video.
+The second type of optional project you can choose to do is to create a video related to a topic in the course.
 A general rubric for the grading of your video project will be made available on Canvas after the first week of the course.

-Project Option 3.
-The third type of optional project you can choose to do is to create a graphic novel related to a topic of your choosing in the course.
+Project Option 3: Graphic Novel.
+The third type of optional project you can choose is to create a graphic novel related to a topic of your choosing in the course.
 A general rubric for the grading of your graphic novel project will be made available on Canvas after the first week of the course.

-Project Due Dates and Grading.
-Your grade for the course project is comprised of three items:
+Optional Project Due Dates and Grading.
+Your grade for the optional course project is comprised of three items:

-Project proposal (mandatory; 5%; Sep 27 11:59 pm submit via Canvas)
+Project proposal (mandatory; 5%; Jun 8 11:59 pm submit via Canvas)

-Project draft (10%; submit to Canvas) Oct 25 11:59 pm Final project (85%; submit to Canvas) Dec 7 11:59 pm
+Project draft (15%; submit to Canvas) Jul 17 11:59 pmFinal project (80%; submit to Canvas) Aug 11 11:59 pm